echo3Dco/Android-ARCore-echo3D-example/README.md

 # Android-ARCore-echoAR
 Example Android project with AR Core and echoAR integrated.
+Tested on Android Studio and VS code.

 ## Register
 Don't have an API key?
 Make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).